Omar-Masri/miniLyndon/README.md

 # miniLyndon
-MiniLyndon is a novel and computationally efficient long-read to long-read overlapper designed for perfect or low-error sequencing reads.
+miniLyndon is a novel and computationally efficient long-read to long-read overlapper designed for perfect or low-error sequencing reads.

 ## Pre-requisites
 - gcc ≥ 5.1